apostrophecms/stagecoach/README.md

 Stagecoach also includes `sc-deploy`, a minimalist deployment tool based on rsync that understands multiple deployment targets and makes pretty much no assumptions about your project.
 It is suitable for pretty much any site or web app you wish to deploy, although the examples provided are node-oriented.
 Although `sc-deploy` relies on `rsync` it will also run an optional `dependencies` script to install dependencies that are server-specific and can't be transferred from your development environment.
 This is handy for installing npm modules with `npm install`.

+An `sc-rollback` script is included for those cases where you regret a deployment.

 We also threw in a nice installer script for node, forever and mongodb on Ubuntu which installs the recommended versions from Joyent and the MongoDB team.

 `sc-proxy` is a node.js-based frontend proxy server solution for web apps that listen on independent ports, built on top of the amazing node-http-proxy by nodejitsu.
 It's great for testing lots of node projects on the same staging server while giving them all reasonable hostnames and allowing them to respond on port 80.
 With a little tweaking it may also be suitable for production deployment of clusters of small sites that don't need a VPS unto themselves.